Nigeria

 At the time of its independence in 1960, Nigeria had an agrarian economy.
 The discovery and production of crude oil then moved the economy towards industry and generated significant profits.
 Unfortunately, because of this supply of foreign currency, the Nigerian government did not implement any support policies to further develop its agricultural sector.

-In the mid-1970s, the Nigerian government could no longer ignore the recurring deficit in vegetable oil and decided to establish plantations on a large scale.
+In the mid-1970s, the Nigerian government could no longer ignore the recurring deficit in vegetable oil and decided to establish plantations as pilot schemes on a large scale.
 The program was launched with funding from the World Bank and aimed at promoting sustainable development.
 Most of the created industrial plantations were sold and privatized by the government in the 1990s.

 • Palm oil